-Written and Photographed by Rebecca Mano
+Written by Rebecca Mano

 The words “Albanian pizza” sound strangely familiar and yet vastly different from your ooey gooey cheesy topped dinner table favorite.

 As an honorary Albanian via marriage, I was fortunate to share a family recipe that spans four generations.
 A versatile dish, my father-in law grew up enjoying this household staple for breakfast, lunch and dinner.